 Severability

-Any provision or undertaking in this Agreement which is or may become illegal, void, prohibited or unenforceable in any respect under the laws of Vietnam shall be ineffective to the extent of such illegality, invalidity, prohibition or unenforceability without invalidating the remaining provisions hereof, and any such illegality, invalidity, prohibition or unenforceability shall not invalidate or render illegal, invalid or unenforceable any other provision or undertaking contained herein.
-Where, however, the provisions of the laws of Vietnam may be waived, they are hereby unconditionally and irrevocably waived by any party to the full extent permitted by the laws of Vietnam.
+Any provision or undertaking in this Agreement which is or may become illegal, void, prohibited or unenforceable in any respect under the laws of the Republic of the Union of Myanmar shall be ineffective to the extent of such illegality, invalidity, prohibition or unenforceability without invalidating the remaining provisions hereof, and any such illegality, invalidity, prohibition or unenforceability shall not invalidate or render illegal, invalid or unenforceable any other provision or undertaking contained herein.
+Where, however, the provisions of the laws of the Republic of the Union of Myanmar may be waived, they are hereby unconditionally and irrevocably waived by any party to the full extent permitted by the laws of the Republic of the Union of Myanmar.

 No Waiver

-No failure on the part of any party hereto to exercise, and no delay in exercising any right under the Agreement shall be deemed as a waiver thereof, nor will any single or partial exercise of any other rights under the Agreement.
+No failure on the part of any party hereto to exercise, and no delay in exercising any right under the Agreement shall not be deemed as a waiver thereof, nor will any single or partial exercise of any other rights under the Agreement.
 The rights and remedies provided in the Agreement are cumulative and not exclusive of any rights or remedies provided by law.
 Any waiver or consent given by any party hereto under this Agreement shall be in writing.

 Modification